1995hyz/ece465-cloud-computing/README.md

 Slide Deck: https://docs.google.com/presentation/d/1yd5OlCOemNr5vCchp0f0nfdybKGMOZ9cq3WRSKdTeTc/edit?usp=sharing

 ## Usage
 The crawler can be used to mass fetch job postings from career websites, such as Indeed.com, given a starting link and present relevant data from each posting on the frontend.
 A front end was built to display the scraping results in a table.
 A search bar can be used to filter the query based on job title, company, job description, and date range of when the posting was entered into the database.
 A separate crawler runs in the background periodically to scrape data from pre-set URLs to provide data to users who do not provide a URL of their own to parse.
+NOTE: Many websites have restricted policies on what web pages can be crawled.
+It is the users' responsiblility to find out such policy on each website.
+Usually such policy can be found in <website domain>/robots.txt.
+DO NOT try to use this tool to crawl web-pages without permission.

 ## Scraping